Bartosz95/air-parameters-monitor/README.md

 - API which handle endpoints and save data to DB,
 - GUI display information to the user.

-Comunication between components is wireless.
-It means that every component can be in difference localization.
-The data are send by WiFi.
+Comunication between components works throught http interface.
+It means that every component can be in difference localization and data are send wireless.
 On scheme below we can see these four component.
 On the left we can see a sensor which is build in Raspberry PI with Sense HAT extenssion.
 On this programmable board is installed program written in Python which deliver air parameters to API.
 API gets requests from sensor and write information to MongoDB instance.
 API is written in NodeJS.
 On the right hand you can see GUI, written in Angular, Which pull data from API and display them to the Users.